 Sparking further concerns among several governments is the steady progress of Iran's enrichment program.
 The November 8, 2011, IAEA reports reiterated previous IAEA findings that Iran has enriched enough uranium for at least two nuclear weapons (if enriched to 90%) as enrichment continues.
 Most of Iran's enrichment thus far has been primarily to less than 3.5% - 5%, which is a level that would permit only civilian uses, but it has enriched a portion to the 20% level, which is necessary for medical use but also shows Iran's capability to enrich to ever higher levels.
-Of concern to some experts, it announced on June 8, 2011, that it would triple production of the 20% enriched uranium by expanding its efforts at a the heavily fortified Fordow site that Iran admitted in September 2009 (after discovery by Western intelligence) that it had developed.
+Of concern to some experts, it announced on June 8, 2011, that it would triple production of the 20% enriched uranium after it activates the heavily fortified Fordow site that Iran admitted in September 2009 (after discovery by Western intelligence) that it had developed.
 In July 2011, Iran notified the IAEA it intended to install its newer generation centrifuges (IR-2M and IR-4) at the Fordow and the main Natanz enrichment site.
-In late August 2011, the head of Iran's atomic energy agency said Iran would produce more 20% enriched uranium than it needs for the medical reactor, causing further concern among experts about Iran's intentions.
-As of the November 8 IAEA report, Iran had produced about 160 pounds of 20% enriched uranium.
-The IAEA reports, including the one released on November 8, 2011, continue to maintain that there is no evidence that Iran has diverted any nuclear material (for a nuclear weapons program).
-The February 25, 2011, IAEA report has annexes listing Iran's declared nuclear sites as well as a summary of all the NPT obligations Iran is not meeting.22
+Press reports in December 2011 say the Fordow site may begin operating by early January 2012.

-20 For Iran's arguments about its program, see Iranian paid advertisement "An Unnecessary Crisis-Setting the Record Straight About Iran's Nuclear Program," in the New York Times, November 18, 2005.
+&lt;sup>19 For Iran's arguments about its program, see Iranian paid advertisement "An Unnecessary Crisis-Setting the Record Straight About Iran's Nuclear Program," in the New York Times, November 18, 2005.
 P. A11.

-21 Stern, Roger.
+&lt;sup>20 Stern, Roger.
 "The Iranian Petroleum Crisis and United States National Security," Proceedings of the National Academy of Sciences of the United States of America.
 December 26, 2006.